rita33cool1/qasystem_app/README.md

 ---

-## Quick Guide
-This repo serves as the starting point for NativeScript + Vue.js projects, using [nativescript-vue](https://github.com/rigor789/nativescript-vue).
-Use NativeScript Vue.js template to develop.

----

 ## Introduction
-This application wish to implement a question and answer system, which is designed to let users can ask questions and get the answers they want more quickly.
+This application implements a question and answer system, which is designed to let users can ask questions and get the answers they want more quickly.
+By adding expertises to questions lets system use these expertises to choose user's friends who has high priority to these and transport question to them.

 Current features:
 1. Register